Chandanyadav487/delta-demo/README.md

 # delta-demo
-this is demo for git and githubclass
+this is demo for git &amp; githubclass.